mukeshkumar1451/Data/README.md

 Step 02 | Open the loan created as per precondition | Loan Summary | Loan Number from precondition | The system loads the loan in editable state | NA

 4. Business validation steps:
-- Generate as many steps as required to fully validate ALL Acceptance Criteria.
-- Each AC must have positive and negative validation where applicable.
+- Generate only positive / intended behavior validations.
 - Each step must validate exactly one business rule.
 - No duplicate validations.
-- No combined validations.

 5. Expected Results:
 - Must begin with “The system”.
-- Must clearly describe:
+- Must clearly describe intended enforcement, visibility, or workflow behavior.
-  enforcement logic,
-  restriction behavior,
-  visibility behavior,
-  calculation impact,
-  workflow branching,
-  status change,
-  or compliance behavior.
 - Do NOT use:
   verify
   check